rifelpet/github-timeline/README.md

 Contributions are welcome.

-Adding a new repo to the dropdown involves updating the list in `timeline.js` and the job matrix in `.github/workflows/scrape.yml`.
+Adding a new repo to the dropdown involves updating the list in `timeline.js` and the `go run` parameters in `.github/workflows/scrape.yml`.

 ## TODO
 - [ ] Query parameter support to preselect a repo